EdwinMarteUSU/HCI-RandDom.Math/README.md

 Page 5 – Proposed Interface Design (25 points)
--Describe how the research and client interviews impact your design - 10 points -Describe your interface – 10 points
+- Describe how the research and client interviews impact your design - 10 points
+- Describe your interface – 10 points
--Technical description (software, hardware, languages) of your design – 5 points
+- Technical description (software, hardware, languages) of your design – 5 points

 * Interface in Invision